-Since the first time I read about Little St Simons Island, I longed to visit.
-Pristine beaches…undeveloped wilderness…privately-owned island…accessible only by boat…For this nature-loving family, it sounds like heaven on earth.
-Guess what.
-We finally got there, and it lived up to my every expectation.
-I implore you to visit, and with our tricks, tips and insight I hope you will also experience this paradise on the Georgia coast.
+When we finally got there, Little St Simons Island lived up to my every expectation.
+I implore you to visit, and with our tricks, tips, and insight, I hope you will also experience this paradise on the Georgia coast.

 The island opened to the public as a guest lodge in 1979, with the intention of preserving the natural state of the island.
 Today, only 32 guests at a time may stay at Georgia’s only all-inclusive.

 In 2016, Little St. Simons Island was recognized by Condé Nast Traveler and received the Readers’ Choice Award!

 WHO SHOULD GO

 While you will experience superior personalized service, a serene environment, gourmet organic meals and high-class adventure (or relaxation,) this isn’t the Ritz-Carlton.
 It’s more like a posh outdoor camp for adults and families.
 It’s for nature-lovers, adventure-seekers, and those of us who — while we still might enjoy the occasional mani/pedi– prefer the sultry sounds of crickets at night and egrets’ wings against the rush.